sainnhe/edge/README.md

 This color scheme is based on [Atom One](https://github.com/atom/atom/tree/master/packages/one-dark-syntax) and [Material](https://github.com/equinusocio/material-theme), I'm trying to combine my favorite parts of them together.

-Inspired by [gruvbox-material](https://github.com/sainnhe/gruvbox-material), the foreground colors are designed to have a soft contrast while keeping them vivid enough, and the background blue light is appropriately reduced in order to protect your eyes.

 # Installation

 ## Via Plugin Manager